Leonidasabiri/Wind-Simulation/README.md

 # about-the-project

-This is grass simulation written with c++ and based on the opengl API, it contains grass blades with segments that gets affected by gravity and wind force.
+This is a grass simulation written with c++ and based on the opengl API, it contains grass blades with segments that gets affected by gravity and wind force.

 # the-approach